ibm-rtvs/Examples/calculator/README.md

 	</http-proxy>

 Port 3128 is the default port that is used to manage http traffic, in conjunction with the associated RTCP instance (default is http://localhost:7819/RTCP)

+The logic check for which Java is being used is due to differences in how Java 6 and follow on versions interpret **http.nonProxyHosts**

 # Further reading
  - TechNote : [Message filtering and validation](http://www-01.ibm.com/support/docview.wss?uid=swg21669000).